aporlowski/pi-sdr/README-Speech-to-Text.md

 - Next we anaylze the transcription results to make generalizations, recommendations, and identify areas of further investigation
 - Finally we propose a software technical demo capable of real-time P25 radio transcription to acomputer console or file.

+## Setting Up Trunk Recorder

+In this section we setup the [trunk-recorder software](https://github.com/robotastic/trunk-recorder) software to automate the recording of real-time P25 radio transmissions of the Indiana SAFE-T network from Bloomington, IN.

+### Install trunk-recorder as a Docker container on Ubuntu

+A docker container povides a quick and easy method to install the trunk-recorder software if you do not need to modify its source code.

+We assume your environment already has Docker installed.
+If not we suggest you look at [these installation instructions](https://docs.docker.com/engine/install/ubuntu/).

+#### Create a `config.json` file for your SDR radio system

 ## Software Technical Demo

 He we outline the processing of real-time P25 transmissions for a simple transcription technical demonstration.